jdx/mise/README.md

   -c, --current
           Only show tool versions currently specified in a .tool-versions/.rtx.toml

+  -g, --global
+          Only show tool versions currently specified in a the global .tool-versions/.rtx.toml

   -i, --installed
           Only show tool versions that are installed Hides missing ones defined in .tool-versions/.rtx.toml but not yet installed